arthurborgesdev/zssn/README.md

 ## System start

-After everything is installed, start MongoDB and run the start script:
+After everything is installed(*and after running npm install*), start MongoDB and run the start script:

 1. On a **Terminal**, run the command *mongod*;
 2. Go to the **zssn** folder and open it in a **Terminal**;